Meryl Streep's Success and Achievements in Timeline

 A closer look at the biggest achievements of Meryl Streep.
 Awards, milestones, and records that define success.

-Meryl Streep is a highly acclaimed American actress celebrated for her versatility, mastery of accents, and consistent high-quality performances over a five-decade career.
-Often lauded as "the best actress of her generation," she boasts an impressive collection of awards, including three Academy Awards, multiple British Academy Film Awards, Golden Globe Awards, Primetime Emmy Awards, and Screen Actors Guild Awards.
-Streep has also been nominated for Grammy Awards and a Tony Award, showcasing her diverse talent across various entertainment mediums.
+Meryl Streep is a highly acclaimed American actress, widely regarded as one of the best of her generation due to her versatility and mastery of accents.
+Over her five-decade career, she has amassed numerous awards, including three Academy Awards, two British Academy Film Awards, eight Golden Globe Awards, four Emmy Awards, and two Screen Actors Guild Awards.
+She has also been nominated for seven Grammy Awards and a Tony Award, showcasing her diverse talents across various entertainment mediums.

 In 1981, Meryl Streep received an honorary Doctor of Arts degree from Dartmouth College.

 In 1999, Meryl Streep portrayed Roberta Guaspari in the music drama Music of the Heart.
-She received nominations for an Academy Award, a Golden Globe and a Screen Actors Guild Award for her performance.
+Streep's performance in the film earned her nominations for an Academy Award, a Golden Globe and a Screen Actors Guild Award.

 In 2003, Meryl Streep received an Honorary César.